 Step 2: Meet with a SAS Staff Member

-Early in the semester it is important for registering students to meet individually with a SAS staff member to review documentation, discuss needs, and learn about how the accommodation process works.
+After submitting the required documentation, registering students meet individually with a SAS staff member to review documentation, discuss needs, and learn about how the accommodation process works.
 Appointments can be scheduled by calling the SAS office at 401-863-9588.
 If a student is in the Providence area over the summer we are glad to meet before the semester begins.
-These appointments are essential for students in need of academic supports as we will officially approve accommodations and explain the process of communicating with faculty in this meeting.
-So please do not forget to come see us after you arrive!
+These appointments are essential for students in need of academic support as we will officially approve accommodations and explain the process of communicating with faculty in this meeting.
+So please do not forget to call and schedule an appointment after sending us your documentation!

 Step 3: Communicate with Faculty About Implementing Your Accommodations